DogepartyXDP/Documentation/Developers/API.md

 ###assets

 Everywhere in the API an asset is referenced by its name, not its ID.
-See the [Counterparty protocol specification](../protocol_specification#assets) for what constitutes a valid asset name.
+See the [Dogeparty protocol specification](../protocol_specification#assets) for what constitutes a valid asset name.
 Examples:

 - "BTC"